coxley/snmp-ifmib-graphite/README.rst

 The ``PATH`` attribute will be appended with ifDescr and octets_in/octets_out for each interface on the device in the operational up(1) state.

+After installation, simply call ``snmp-poller.py start`` to start the daemon.
+Logs will automatically rotate up to 5 versions and be stored in ``~/.snmp-poller/snmp-poller.log``.